 Are we being paranoid?

-After spending a very stimulating week at the EGI Community Forum 2012 I returned to work on Friday morning to find over 400 emails from our VOMS server stating that pretty much all our enmr.eu VO members had been suspended, including myself...
+After spending a very stimulating week at the EGI Community Forum 2012 I returned to work on Friday morning to find over 400 emails from our VOMS server stating that pretty much all our VO members have been suspended, including myself...
 Since then the number of emails has probably passed the 1000, many of them from users enquiring what's happening.

 Day 1 of the Community Forum was busy in every respect and at the very core of events, Hall 3 in the Faculty of Mathematics and Informatics was filled to the brim for the important discussions on Sustaining the EGI Ecosystem lead by Steven Newhouse and Bob Jones.
 Lesser shows in the shadows also contained many golden nuggets and I was fortunate to listen to a number of these....